 Of course, this is by no means an exhaustive list.
-If you are not sure who might be responsible for your railroad accident injuries, speak with an experienced personal injury lawyer as soon as possible.
+If you are not sure who might be responsible for your railroad accident injuries, speak with an experienced railroad accident attorney as soon as possible.

 What Is the Average Settlement in a Thornton, CO, Railroad Accident Case?

 Unfortunately, there is no “average” settlement amount for a railroad accident case in Colorado, or anywhere else for that matter.
 In fact, settlement values can vary widely from case to case.
 This is because each personal injury lawsuit is different and will have various facts and circumstances to take into consideration.

 For example, the value of your case will depend on factors such as:

 - The extent and severity of your injuries;

 - The total amount of your medical expenses;